 If making homemade sauce, do so first.
 If using store bought, cook your sausage and drain well before adding in your sauce.
 The homemade sauce will take about 2 hours from start to finish, but it is easy and most of this time is just letting it simmer.

 I like to use a block of mozzarella for this because it just melts so much nicer and I think it tastes better, but we have used already shredded.
 Either will work, but the brick will give you a better texture.

 Add your ricotta to a bowl and dump the egg in, stir well to combine.
 Next add in your parmesan cheese and mozzarella.
 When adding in the mozzarella, add in about 2 and a half cups.
 Leave a little less then half for the top, but the top cheese gets added after cooking so do not add it before cooking.
 Add in your Italian seasoning and stir well.
 Your cheese mix is ready.

 Putting it all together

-Assembling the crockpot lasagna is so easy.
+Assembling the slow cooker lasagna is so easy.
 I added pictures for these steps.
-I don’t always post that many pictures in my recipes, but this time I think they help you assemble the lasagna.
+I don't always post that many pictures in my recipes, but this time I think they help you assemble the lasagna.

 First you want to spread a layer of sauce on the bottom.
 You want the bottom to be covered: